rocketreach/rocketreach_python/README.md

 # Getting Started
-This is a simple RocketReach client implemented in Python for doing lookups.
+This is a simple Python binding for the RocketReach API (https://rocketreach.co/api).

 ## Requirements
-Python 2.7 or 3.4+.
+Python 3.4+.

 ## Installation
 Install from source: